Monotones in General Resource Theories: General Resource Theories

 Our philosophy is that universal combination is a natural notion of combination in a resource theory, which is why we introduce a binary operation $\boxtimes$ that satisfies properties of universal combination.
-However, the concrete resource theories that have been studied previously typically consider only specific types of resources and are therefore \emph{not} instances of a universally combinable resource theory, as introduced in detail below.\footnotemark{}
+However, concrete resource theories that have been studied previously typically consider only specific types of resources and are therefore \emph{not} universally combinable in the sense of \Cref{def:resource theory} below.
+Rather, they are instances of frameworks in which there \emph{is} a conceptual distinction between the objects that constitute resources and those that constitute transformations.
+Such frameworks include resource theories of states arising from partitioned process theories \cite{Coecke2016} as well as resource theories defined through quantale modules \cite{Gonda2021}.
 Nonetheless, such concrete type-specific resource theories can in general be embedded into a universally combinable one.
 Specifically, the embedding makes sense if (in the case of a resource theory of states) both \begin{itemize} \item the set of free operations is the restriction of a set of free resources closed under some notion of universal combination to channels, and \item the set of free states is the restriction of the same set of free resources closed under the same notion of universal combination to states. \end{itemize} In such cases, the definition of the concrete type-specific resource theory is judged to be consistent with our approach.
 This notion of embedding implies that results derived in the framework of universally combinable resource theories can be carried over to address questions in concrete type-specific resource theories.
-See \cite[chapter 4]{Gonda2021} for more details on these generalizations.
+See \cite[Chapter 4]{Gonda2021} for more details on these generalizations.

-Generically, processes can be wired together in multiple ways (cf.\ \cref{fig:Universal composition 2}).
+Generically, processes can be wired together in multiple ways (see \Cref{fig:Universal composition 2}).
 In order to capture this feature, the object $r \boxtimes s$ that represents the universal combination of resources $r$ and $s$ is not another resource.
 Rather, it is a \emph{collection} of resources each describing a particular way of combining $r$ and $s$.
 We can thus view $r \boxtimes s$ as an element of $\mathcal{P}(R)$, the power set of the underlying set $R$ of all individual resources.

 The interpretation of $r \boxtimes s$ with respect to the individual resources $r$ and $s$ is that an agent has access to \emph{both} $r$ and $s$ (and they can be combined in various ways).
 On the other hand, the union of $\{r\}$ and $\{s\}$---the set $\{r,s\} \in \mathcal{P}(R)$---represents an agent having access to \emph{either} resource $r$ or resource $s$, but not both.
 Because of this interpretation, we require that the $\boxtimes$ operation distributes over unions, just like conjunction distributes over disjunction.
 That is, for any two sets of resources $S,T \in \mathcal{P}(R)$, we have